coder/coder/docs/admin/quotas.md

 # Quotas

-Coder Enterprise admins may define deployment-level quotas to control costs and ensure equitable access to cloud resources.
-The quota system currently controls instanteneous cost.
-For example, the system can ensure that every user in your deployment has a spend rate lower than $100/month at any given moment.
+Coder Enterprise admins may define quotas to control costs and ensure equitable access to cloud resources.
+The quota system controls instanteneous cost.
+For example, the system can ensure that every user in your deployment has a spend rate lower than $10/day at any given moment.

-Enforcement occurs on workspace create, start, and stop operations.
-If a user hits their quota, they can always unblock themselves by stopping or deleting one of their workspaces.
+The Workspace Provisioner enforces quota on workspace start and stop operations.
+When users reach their quota, they can always unblock themselves by stopping or deleting their workspace(s).

 Quotas are licensed with [Groups](./groups.md).

 ## Definitions

-- **Credits** are the fundamental units of the quota system.
+- **Credits** is the fundamental unit of the quota system.
 They map to the smallest denomination of your preferred currency.
 For example, if you work with USD, think of each credit as a cent.
-- **Budget** is the enforced, upper limit of credit spend
+- **Budget** is the per-user, enforced, upper limit to credit spend.
+- **Allowance** is a grant of credits to the budget.

 ## Establishing Costs

-Templates describe their daily cost through the `daily_cost` attribute in [`resource_metadata`](https://registry.terraform.io/providers/coder/coder/latest/docs/resources/metadata).
+Templates describe their cost through the `daily_cost` attribute in [`resource_metadata`](https://registry.terraform.io/providers/coder/coder/latest/docs/resources/metadata).
-Since costs are defined with each resource, an offline workspace may consume less quota than an online workspace.
+Since costs are associated with resources, an offline workspace may consume less quota than an online workspace.

-A common Coder use case is workspaces with persistent storage and ephemeral compute.
-For example:
+A common use case is separating costs for a persistent volume and ephemeral compute:

 ```hcl
 resource "coder_metadata" "volume" {